Quick Verdict

 Choose Congolese

-Congolese is a solid sativa with effects.
+Congolese is a solid sativa with energetic, creative, uplifted effects.

 Frequently Asked Questions